jorpppp/jorpppp.github.io/_research/2024-10-31-MNP-Gradients.md

 collection: research
 type: working_paper
 permalink: /research/2024-10-31-mnp-gradients
-excerpt: "We show that the housing price gradient --the negative relationship between prices and distance to the center of the city-- did not flatten in Mexico City during the COVID-19 pandemic."
+excerpt: "Unlike trends seen in many developed cities, Mexico City’s housing price gradient remained stable during the COVID-19 pandemic.
+Using data from 2019 to 2022, we find no significant change in the relationship between housing prices and distance to the center.
+Limited remote work, credit constraints, and distinct pandemic policies may explain this divergence."
 date: 2024-10-31
 paperurl: /files/MNP_Gradients.pdf
 venue: 'Banco de Mexico working papers'